dmmontoto/cse15l-lab-reports/week-nine-lab-report.md

 * Here, I wanted to find all `.txt` files contained in the current directory.
 By using `*.txt`, I was able to achieve that goal.

 The last unique iteration of `find` that I found was `find [path] -fstype [filesystem_type] `.
 This call is great for checking when was the last time that you modified a file.
 It can also be used to check if you are working with the right file by seeing if it was editied recently or not.
+I also asked ChatGPT to find this last unique instance of `find`.

 ```
 davidmontoto@Davids-Air-2 non-fiction % find . -mtime -30